 Two clinically identical breast cancers will each have 50–80 mutations, but 50–80 completely different mutations from each other!
 It was genetic bedlam.

 But the mind sees what it wants to see.
-Researchers saw genetic mutations everywhere so they made SMT to fit the Procrustean bed.
+Researchers saw genetic mutations everywhere so they made the SMT fit the Procrustean bed.
 Instead of individual mutations, they lumped them into mutation “pathways” so that they could identify multiple mutations within a single pathway as a single problem.

 Then, others felt that certain mutations had no effect.
 So, there were “driver” mutations and “passenger” mutations that, all of a sudden, didn’t count.
 Even with all this Procrustean work, studies still estimated that each breast or colon cancer still required about 13 driver mutations.

 That’s better than the 50–80 mutations but a lot worse than the two- or three-hit theories of the 1990s.

 But the mutations within tumours were uneven, too.
 In a study of 210 human cancers, 20 tumours had between 10 and 75 mutations while a full 73 had none at all!
 Bloody hell.
 If mutations caused cancer, how could 35% of the disease not have a single mutation?

 Researchers identified a full 120 different driver mutations.
 Bloody hell.
 Over half of the tumours had completely different driver mutations.

 But there was another insurmountable problem.
 If genetic mutations caused cancer, then normal tissues should not have these mutations.
 But they did.
 Lots of normal non-cancerous cells had the same mutations as cancer cells.